 Privacy Notice for California Residents

-This Privacy Notice for California Residents is provided on behalf of Bowlero Sports and Entertainment Holdings, LLC and its affiliates (collectively, “Bowlero”, “Company,” “we,” “our,” or “us”).
+This Privacy Notice for California Residents is provided on behalf of Bowlero Corp., AMF Bowling Centers Inc. d/b/a Bowlmor AMF Centers and its affiliates (collectively, “Bowlmor”, “Company,” “we,” “our,” or “us”).
 Please note the following:

 - We adopt this Notice to comply with the California Consumer Privacy Act of 2018 (CCPA) and any terms defined in the CCPA have the same meaning when used in this Notice.

 - This Notice does not apply to employment-related personal information collected from California-based employees, job applicants, contractors, or similar individuals and used only within the context of such a relationship.

 - Where noted in this Notice, the CCPA temporarily exempts from some of its requirements personal information reflecting a written or verbal business-to-business communication (“B2B personal information”).